ekutner/home-connect-hass/README.md

 1. Navigate to the "[Applications](https://developer.home-connect.com/applications)"
    page on the Home Connect developers website.
 You'll be prompted to create an account or sign in if you already have one.
+   **➠ NOTE: You MUST use ONLY lowercase letters in the email addresses of both your regular user account and developer account or the integration won't work!**
 2. Click the "[Register Application](https://developer.home-connect.com/applications/add)" link.
 3. Fill in the application creation form:
    **Application ID**: A unique ID for the application, can be home-connect-alt, or whatever you like.